MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-customize-forms.md

 The latest [form editor](real-time-marketing-form-overview.md) simplifies the design process of a form or a simple landing page by providing more screen real estate for the design canvas.
 You can further tailor the form editor to suit your needs by implementing your own customizations.

-The list of customizable form entities:
+The list of customizable form editor entities:

 - Form (msdynmkt_marketingform)
 - Form Submission (msdynmkt_marketingformsubmission)